 FIRE SAFETY.
-Any substances, which have the potential to cause fire or explosions, are not permitted on campus.
-Open flames such as candles and incenses not permitted on campus.
-All appliances such as George Foreman grills and toasters not permitted on campus.
+Any substances which have the potential to cause fire or explosions are not permitted on campus.
+Open flames such as candles and incenses are not permitted on campus.
+Appliances such as George Foreman grillsand toasters not permitted on campus.